 Africville was a close‐knit Black community in the north end of Halifax for over 120 years.
 The City demolished Africville in the 1960s, and its residents have been fighting for justice ever since.

-If you’ve never heard of Africville, you’re not alone; the tragic story of this small Black community in Nova Scotia is not as well known as it should be.
+If you've never heard of Africville, you’re not alone.
+The story of the destruction of this small Black community in Nova Scotia is not as well known as it should be.
 It is part of a much larger story of Black settlers in Nova Scotia, which goes back hundreds of years.

 Black settlement in Nova Scotia